 If you don’t know whether an item is rubber, plastic, metal, etc., record it under “Other,” provide a description, and take photos.
 If an item is made of multiple material types, record it according to the most prevalent material type on the exposed surface of the item.

 Record the item in the condition you found it.
 If the item was broken when you found it, record each piece separately.
 If it broke while you were examining it, record the debris as one item only.

-A fragment is a piece of a larger item that can no longer be identified, or that represents less than 50% the size of the original item.
+A fragment is a piece of a larger item that can no longer be identified.
 An “other” item would be something that is identifiable but not listed on the datasheet, for example a metal car part.
 It’s helpful to comment in the notes section of the datasheet on what types of “other” items are found at your survey site.

 No. Natural woody debris does not fall under the official definition of marine debris.
 Only processed or treated lumber should be recorded.
 Wood that has been cut into beams or planks and/or treated should be recorded as lumber/building material.
 Burnt firewood is not considered marine debris unless it is clearly processed lumber.

 Items should be recorded according to the primary material type on the surface of the item.

 Balloons can be made of either rubber or plastic.
 Plastic (Mylar) balloons have a seam and are made of a metal (foil) coated plastic such as polyethylene or nylon.
 They usually have a shiny, reflective surface and oftentimes have designs with pictures and/or words.
 Latex balloons are the traditional ‘party’ balloons.
 They are also often used at festivals, open houses, sales, mass balloon releases, etc.